 - The layer of atmosphere closest to the Earth is called:

-- How much percent of the total area of our planet is covered by water?
+- What percent of the total area of our planet is covered by water?

-- The sonic boom is a term associated with: light, sound, wind:
+- The sonic boom is a term associated with: light, sound, or wind?

 - This used to be a planet but isn’t any longer: